Lee University

 Working with students to change roommate assignments if it becomes necessary

-Please communicate with admissions office upon applying to the university.
+Please communicate with the admissions office upon applying to Lee University.

 Does the housing office process requests?